Fredy Guarín: Porto

 On 10 July 2008, Guarín agreed a four-year contract with Primeira Liga club FC Porto for an undisclosed fee.
 Portuguese under-21 international Paulo Machado went the opposite direction, on loan.
 During his spell he was used mainly as a substitute, but managed to appear regularly; arguably, his most important goal came on 16 May 2010 as the team renewed their Taça de Portugal title, defeating G.D.
 Chaves 2–1.

 In 2010–11, even after the departure of Raul Meireles to Liverpool, Guarín initially struggled to make Porto's starting XI.
-He was, however, a very important midfield element for the eventual national champions, playing more than 40 official games and scoring ten goals, including five in the Europa League campaign, which also ended in conquest.
+He was, however, a very important midfield element for the eventual national champions, playing 43 official games and scoring ten goals, including five in the Europa League campaign, which also ended in victory; one of his five in the league was a spectacular longe-range strike on 8 January 2011 against C.S.
+Marítimo, which was nominated by newspaper The Guardian as European Goal of the Season.